Skip to main content

 Your child is probably just as frustrated as you are.

 Often children just give up.
 They lose the belief in the possibility of success.
 Nobody seems to understand them.
 They tire easily and often get accused of being lazy.
-At school, when they know the answer they often get accused of guessing because people don’t understand how their intuitive thinking works.
+At school, when they know the answer, they often get accused of guessing because people don’t understand how their intuitive thinking works.

 You’ve probably already followed the traditional, well-intentioned advice.
 Checklists, doing it with them, doing it for them.